apache/zeppelin/docs/pleasecontribute.md

 ### Waiting for your help
-The content not exists yet.
+The content does not exist yet.

 We're always welcoming contribution.